MariusTimmer/Blog/content/post/more_english.en.md

 ---
-title: "More English please"
+title: "More English please!"
-description: "I noticed that I provide in the English language but never post any content.
-I will change that in the future."
+description: "I noticed that my blog is provided in English but never post any content in that language.
+I will change that in the future - I think."
 summary: "I always wanted my blog to be bilangual which it is.
 But there are only a hand full of English posts.
 That needs to change which is why I will try to post more, or even exclusive only, in English."
 date: "2024-08-05T18:00:00"
 draft: false